All Episodes

 They want dirty air water.

-They want grandma and grandpa poor eating cat and dog food before a Paul Ryan look-alike throws him over a cliff one day in an air in a in a campaign ad.
+They want grandma and grandpa poor eating cat and dog food before a Paul Ryan lookalike throws them over a cliff one day in a campaign ad.

 And I've gone through the history of this many times.

-Uh I think that's changing because I think more people are beginning to see democratic policies have failed.
+I think that's changing because I think more people are beginning to see Democratic policies have failed.

-Anyway, I've become friends over the years with Dr. Alvita King.
+Anyway, I've become friends over the years with Dr. Alvida King.

 How old were you when he was assassinated?